Engin-Boot/pong-stage-Royarunimb12/Stage0/give-me-a-name-too.md

 Given the main menu is displayed
 When the play button is displayed
 Then ball, paddle and initial score initializes and get rendered

+### Scenario:On winning the winner is displayed

+Given the game has started and the system conditions are working fine When any player scores the upper limit of scores
+Then he is displayed as winner